 Most teens are fully aware of the intoxicating effects that prescription drugs provide.
 Many teens take prescription drugs because they feel it is a safer choice than using illicit drugs.
 Narcotics such as OxyContin and benzodiazepines such as Xanax produce pleasurable effects that teens tend to seek out.
-These prescriptions carry a great risk forming a prescription drug addiction, as well as an increased risk of overdosing.
+These prescriptions carry a great risk forming a prescription drug addiction, as well as an increased risk of overdose.

 Shockingly, according to research, nearly 40% of teens admit to abusing prescriptions drugs taken right from their parents’ medicine cabinets.
 In addition, teens may also abuse easily accessible over-the-counter medication, such as cough syrup.
 This can cause intoxicating effects and overdosing is a real possibility.
 According to the Center for Disease Control, 1 in 5 teens have abused prescription medication.

-Being overly involved in your teens life isn’t necessarily a bad thing.
-Keeping an eye on their behavior or physical appearance can be a huge help when deciding if they have problem or not.
+Being overly involved in your teen’s life isn’t necessarily a bad thing.
+Keeping an eye on their behavior or physical appearance can be a huge help when deciding if they have a problem or not.
 Here are some physical signs to look for if you are concerned your teen may be abusing drugs: